-Transcript requests are also available through Parchment on the Newberry edu website on the Registrar's page under Academics.
+Transcript requests are also available through Parchment on the Newberry.edu website on the Registrar's page under Academics.
 Requests may be sent either electronically or by paper.
-It is the responsibility of the student to make sure the receiving party will accept electronic transcripts and to provide a proper email address.
+Many institutions will not accept transcripts that were received by the student and forwarded to the school.
+It is the responsibility of the student to verify an institution's policies before requesting a transcript.
 A credit card is necessary to place an electronic request.
+Transcripts dated before 1991 cannot be sent electronically.

-A student requesting an unofficial copy of a transcript will be charged \$1 for each copy.
-The first official transcript of a student's record at Newberry College is furnished without charge.
-A fee of \$5 is charged for each additional copy.
-An additional fee of \$2 is charged if the transcript is Faxed.
+A student requesting an unofficial copy of a transcript will be charged \$1 for each paper copy, which can only be obtained in the Office of the Registrar.
+A fee of \$5 is charged for each copy.
+An additional fee of \$2 is charged if the transcript is faxed.

 Students who withdraw from Newberry without notifying the Registrar will not be entitled to a transcript.

 The College will not issue a partial record; all failures, incomplete grades, and academic restrictions are shown.